nerdoc/uberspace-tools/README.md

 # Junk folder

-There is no real standardized name for the IMAP junk folder in the net.
+There is no real standardized name for the IMAP junk folder on the net.
 Different email programs use different names, e.g.

   * Outlook: *Junk-E-Mail*
   * GMail: *Spam*